 Members Jack Westland and Harry Givan compete on Walker Cup Team.

 Seattle Open – The first Professional Tour event in the Pacific Northwest was played at Inglewood, MacDonald Smith was winner shooting 285 and winning a playoff against Ralph Gludahl.

 The club was forced into a second bankruptcy in 1940.
 This time they had no choice and Joel Barron bought the club.
-He had to close shortly after that at the start of WW II.
+He had to close shortly after that at the start of WWII.
 He was able to cover his expenses by leasing to the Coast Guard as a receiving station.
-Sheep were the closet thing they had to course maintenance.
+Sheep were the closest thing they had to course maintenance.

 Esquire magazine ranked Inglewood among the top ten in the nation as a true test of golf.

-Ruth Jessen, a Jr member, at Inglewood began her streak of championships winning the WSWGA title that year followed by the PNGA Championship.
+Ruth Jessen, a junior member, at Inglewood began her streak of championships winning the WSWGA title that year followed by the PNGA Championship.

 The Washington State Best-Ball was founded at Inglewood by Ray Koch and Paul Johanson.
 It was played exclusively at Inglewood for nearly 20 years.

-Seattle Open again.
+Seattle Open returned to Inglewood again.
 Won by Gay Brewer.
 Jack Nicklaus shot the same score as his locker number and failed to make the final days cut.
 There is an autographed photo Jack and Locker 77 in the men’s locker room.

 US Amateur won by Bill Sanders in Los Angeles.
 Shortly before that he had won the PNGA.
 The next year he played on the Walker Cup and eventually played a number of years on the tour.